freedomotic/fd-user-manual/docs/source/getting-started/download.rst

 Docker container (experimental)
 -------------------------------

-TO BE COMPLETED

 For those of you willing to try Freedomotic dailybuild inside a Docker environment, we just created a demo container with some simple usage instructions.

-Given you have docker installed on your machine, giving it a try is as simple as running
+Given you have Docker already installed on your machine you can start the container with the following instruction

 .. code::

-      docker run -p 9111:9111 freedomotic/freedomotic
+      docker run -d --name=freedomotic -p 9111:9111 -p 8090:8090 freedomotic/freedomotic

-RestApi interface will be available on port 9111 of host machine after a few seconds.
+After a few seconds RESTapi interface will be available on port 9111 and the web client on port 8090 of the host machine.
 For tech details please go to https://hub.docker.com/r/freedomotic/freedomotic/.

+.. note:: The latest version is mapped to [dailybuild] tag.
+If you want to try another version please specify the correct tag.

-On next days we'll try to test P2P feature in a docker environment with (at least) two Freedomotic instances.
+On next days we'll try to test P2P feature in a Docker environment with (at least) two Freedomotic instances.
 If you think there may be more interesting usage scenarios for such containers, just share!

 Debian packages